The Average Cost of Food in Alaska

 Verdict: Our total monthly average on food costs for 2013-September 2015 is $503.77, which is almost $150 less than the “thrifty plan” for the lower 48 and about $270 less per month than the Alaskan version!
 (Again, we don’t live in the Bush.)
 Overall, I feel pretty good about where we stand on our grocery budget.
-As I’ve mentioned before, eating salmon weekly as well as our other list of ways we save money on groceries help us keep costs down even in a high cost area (some find using a budget app can also be helpful).
+As I’ve mentioned before, eating salmon weekly as well as our other list of ways we save money on groceries help us keep costs down even in a high cost area.
 The fact is, this monthly average will only increase as the kids get older.

 It’s good to pull back and average it out rather than looking specifically at the months because I am easily frustrated by those months that end up being $700-1000!
 Mr. T is also much better than I am of keeping perspective.
 When the end of the month is nearing, and our grocery bill seems out of hand, I often make sweeping declarations of eating only food in our garage for two weeks.
 Mr. T then (in his calm way) says something like: “But we’ll also spend more money on food this month to buy fresh fruits and vegetables because our health is the most important.”
 He’s so wise.